-Chester is located in Middlesex County
+Chester is located in Middlesex County, between Haddam and Deep River on Highway 9.

 The community was named after Cherster, England.
 It was a 17th Century mill town, which also has a ferry that was made in 1769 and is still operating today taking people across the Connecticut River.